 Health Policy Manager

-Sarah Langer is the Health Policy Manager and works collaboratively with individuals from all sectors and areas of North Carolina to build capacity for collective action in this issue space.
+Sarah Langer is the Health Policy Manager and works collaboratively with individuals from all sectors and areas of North Carolina to build capacity for collective action in this issue space and other cross-issue area projects.
 Prior to joining IEI, she worked on physical activity and nutrition policy at the N.C.
 Division of Public Health and evaluated a multi-level childhood obesity prevention program at UNC Chapel Hill.
 She also worked to support and scale coordinated school health programs at the N.C.
 Department of Public Instruction.

 Sarah holds a graduate degree in public health from the University at Albany.
 She serves on the board of the N.C.
 Parent Teachers Association and as a Board Trustee for the N.C.
-Alliance for Athletics, Health, Physical Education, Recreation and Dance and is a graduate of Leadership North Carolina.
+Alliance for Athletics, Health, Physical Education, Recreation and Dance.
+She is a graduate of Leadership North Carolina and has been recognized by the Triangle Business Journal with the 40 Under 40 award.

 Outreach and Engagement Manager